EOEPCA/deployment-guide/docs/examples/scripted-example-deployment.md

 kubectl -n rm exec -it deployment.apps/data-access-harvester -- python3 -m harvester harvest --config-file /config.yaml --host data-access-redis-master --port 6379 Creodias-Opensearch
 ```

+## Simple Deployment

+A deployment wrapper script has been prepared for a 'simple' deployment - designed to get a core local deployment of the primary servies.

+The script `local-deploy/simple/simple` achieves this by appropriate [configuration of the environment variables](#environment-variables), before launching the [eoepca.sh deployment script](#command-line-arguments).

+The simple deployment applies the following configuration:

+* Assumption that the local deployment will not be accessible via a public IP, and hence:
+    * Use of minikube driver `none` (`USE_MINIKUBE_NONE_DRIVER`) is suppressed, since the `none` driver is most useful to expose a public service
+    * Suppression of use of TLS for service ingress (`USE_TLS`), since the lack of public IP access prevents the ability of `letsencrpt` to provide signed certtificates
+* Configuration of 'open' interfaces - i.e. service/API endpoints that are not protected and can accessed without authentication.
+This facilitates experimentation with the services
+* Configuration of ADES stage-out to a local instance of `minio`, on the assumption that access to CREODIAS buckets for stage-out (via Workspace) is not an option
+*
 ## Clean-up

 Before initiating a fresh deployment, if a prior deployment has been attempted, then it is necessary to remove any persistent artefacts of the prior deployment.
 This includes...